SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 # Consuming APIs secured with Azure AD within the SharePoint Framework

 > [!IMPORTANT]
-> `AadHttpClient` and `MSGraphClient` are currently in preview and are subject to change.
+> `AadHttpClient` and `MSGraphClient` client objects are currently in preview and are subject to change.
 Do not use them in a production environment.
 Also note that the `webApiPermissionRequests` properties in `package-solution.json` are not supported in production tenants.

 Consuming REST APIs secured with Azure Active Directory (Azure AD) and Open Authorization (OAuth 2.0) from within a SharePoint Framework client-side web part or extension is a common enterprise-level business scenario.